kubedb/docs/docs/guides/elasticsearch/quickstart/overview/elasticsearch/index.md

   - `{Elasticsearch-Name}` - the client service which is used to connect to the database.
 It points to the `ingest` nodes.
   - `{Elasticsearch-Name}-master` - the master service which is used to connect to the master nodes.
 It is a headless service.
   - `{Elasticsearch-Name}-pods` - the node discovery service which is used by the Elasticsearch nodes to communicate each other.
 It is a headless service.
-- `AppBinding` - an [AppBinding](/docs/guides/elasticsearch/concepts/appbinding/index.md) which hold the connect information for the database.
+- `AppBinding` - an [AppBinding](/docs/guides/elasticsearch/concepts/appbinding/index.md) which hold to connect information for the database.
 It is also named after the Elastics
 - `Secrets` - 3 types of secrets are generated for each Elasticsearch database.
   - `{Elasticsearch-Name}-{username}-cred` - the auth secrets which hold the `username` and `password` for the Elasticsearch users.
 The auth secret `es-quickstart-elastic-cred` holds the `username` and `password` for `elastic` user which lets administrative access.
   - `{Elasticsearch-Name}-{alias}-cert` - the certificate secrets which hold `tls.crt`, `tls.key`, and `ca.crt` for configuring the Elasticsearch database.